0xhb/Labs-Documentation/docs/GCPGoat/VM Privilege Escalation.md

 ![Successful SSH connection to the VM](GCPGoat%20Screenshots/GCPGoat-Lab03/GCPGoat-Lab03-05.png)

+We logged in successfully as the screen shows.

 #### 6. Gather Project Information

-Check the VM's service account and project information:
+Check the VM's service account and project details:

 ```bash